 This is a guest post by Tony Hue.
 If you want to guest post on this blog, check out the guidelines here.

-Over a week ago, we welcomed the arrival of 2023 with much anticipation.
-2023 was a year many people simply wanted to forget and move on from.
+Over a week ago, we welcomed the arrival of a new year with much anticipation.
+Last year was a year many people simply wanted to forget and move on from.
 For bloggers everywhere, the beginning of a new year is a reinvigorating time to reflect on the past year and look forward to the promise of the future ahead.

-So, how did your blog fare in 2023?
+So, how did your blog fare last year?
 Regardless of the level of success you achieved there is always room to improve.
 Let’s take a look at 18 timeless blogging tips on how to improve your blog and stand above the competition.

 1. Judge a blog by its cover – If it doesn’t look pretty, people have a hard time focusing on what you have to say.
 Take a look at the home page of your blog, focusing on the uppermost region (without scrolling down).
 Would you want to take a look around after arriving on the home page as a new visitor?

 2. Comment smartly and consistently – Bloggers are tired of seeing the overused “Nice post!” or “This is really interesting!”
 Stand out by trying to put some thought into your comments and, most importantly, make it sound like you actually read the article.

 3. Get a Gravatar- Before you start commenting on blogs, it’s a good idea to register your own gravatar.
 If you follow step 2, readers and blog owners will become familiar with you for better or for worse.

 4. Show your personality in your writing – Establishing a voice in your writing is a crucial element is producing content that people will want to keep coming back over and over again for more.
 Don’t be that Average Joe in a sea of Average Joes.